FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Introduction

 Prior works that seek to personalize models in DFL settings, including cluster-based methods, are typically straightforward extensions of personalization methods designed for CFL settings, which do not take into account the distinct communication patterns in DFL and thus perform poorly when the client network has poor connectivity.
 For example, a na\"ive clustering method assigns each client to a single cluster based on its data distribution \citep{ghosh2020efficient}.
 However, such "hard" clustering assumes identical distributions within the same cluster, which is rarely the case.
 Instead, we adopt a \textbf{soft clustering} approach, as explored in CFL settings \citep{ruan2022fedsoft, marfoq2021federated}, where each client's data is modeled as an unknown mixture of distributions, and a model is trained for each cluster in this mixture.
 Existing DFL soft clustering approaches require clients to train models for all clusters in every round \citep{marfoq2021federated}, imposing \textbf{significant training and communication overhead} that scales linearly with the number of clusters.
 This is particularly problematic in DFL scenarios, where clients often have limited communication and computation capacity \citep{nguyen2021federated}.
 Therefore, we introduce a training algorithm that (i) learns each client's mixture coefficients, (ii) ensures consensus on models for each cluster, and (iii) unlike prior work, avoids communication resource requirements that scale with the number of clusters.
-Our \textbf{contributions} are as follows: \begin{itemize} \item We propose \textbf{\algname}, a novel FL algorithm for clients that utilizes soft clustering to train personalized models in a decentralized manner. \algname~allows clients to reach a consensus on cluster-specific models and adapt their cluster mixture estimates over time, while requiring each client to train only \textbf{one} cluster model per training round, significantly reducing communication costs. \item We \textbf{prove the convergence of \algname} in Theorem \ref{thm:4}.
-This proof adopts a different approach from prior work on soft clustering in DFL, which typically requires clients to train models for every cluster in each round \citep{marfoq2021federated}. \item We demonstrate through experiments on real-world datasets that \textbf{\algname~outperforms existing DFL algorithms} (both personalized and non-personalized) and, in some cases, approaches the accuracy of centralized training algorithms.
-Furthermore, we show that \algname's performance remains robust across different client communication topologies, making it \textbf{particularly effective in networks with low connectivity}. \end{itemize}
+Our \textbf{contributions} are as follows: \begin{itemize} \item We propose \textbf{\algname}, a novel FL algorithm for clients that utilizes soft clustering to train personalized models in a decentralized manner. \textbf{\algname}~allows clients to reach a consensus on cluster-specific models and adapt their cluster mixture estimates over time, while requiring each client to train only \textbf{one} cluster model per training round, significantly reducing communication. \item We \textbf{prove the convergence of \algname} in Theorem \ref{thm:4}.
+This proof adopts a different approach from prior work on soft clustering in DFL, which typically requires clients to train models for every cluster in each round \citep{marfoq2021federated}. \item We demonstrate through experiments on real-world datasets that \textbf{\algname~outperforms existing DFL algorithms} (both personalized and non-personalized).
+In some cases, \textbf{\algname} even approaches the accuracy of centralized algorithms.
+Furthermore, we show that \textbf{\algname} is \textbf{particularly effective in low-connectivity networks with computationally constrained clients}. \end{itemize}